ArloSoftware/arlowp-plugin/readme.txt

-Upcoming widget is not working when tags are specified [arlo_event_isfull] now working on sessions too [arlo_event_duration] now showing session duration on sessions Other WordPress plugin errors are sometimes stopping the import
+Upcoming widget is not working when tags are specified [arlo_event_isfull] now working on sessions too [arlo_event_duration] now showing session duration on sessions Event of 6 hours X minutes is not showing 1 day
+Other WordPress plugin errors are sometimes stopping the import

 = 3.7 =